June 25, 2019

 FLA – FLU

 This match has become synonymous with a fully packed Maracanã, fans bouncing and brimming with excitement at the prospect of watching a great rivalry.
-The spiritual home of Brazilian football, the Maracanã is at its finest when it is awash with flags, banners and fireworks celebrating the build-up to the Fla v Flu.
-Due to the huge numbers it attracts, it has been labelled The Derby of the Crowds.
+The spiritual home of Brazilian football, the Maracanã is at its finest when it is awash with flags, banners, and fireworks celebrating the build-up to the Fla v Flu.
+Due to the huge numbers it attracts, it has been labeled The Derby of the Crowds.
 Like so many other rivalries in world football, it is a game driven by the fans and contested for them!